The stratum corneum is the outer layer of the skin (epidermis). It serves as the primary barrier between the body and the environment.

 The mortar is very important in protecting the lower layers of the skin.
 It creates the barrier that keeps out bacteria and toxins.

-The mortar and whole of the stratum corneum is slightly acidic due to cellular processes that work to produce the lipids.
+The mortar and whole of the stratum corneum are slightly acidic due to cellular processes that work to produce the lipids.
 The stratum corneum has a pH of around 4 to 5.5.
 The acidity helps to prevent bacteria growth.